WavesMan/DeepSeek-R1-Local-WebUI/Readme-en.md

   - **Configuration:** Restructured v1.5.0 uses a new configuration format.
   - **API Changes:** Some API endpoints have been adjusted; users transitioning from v1.0.0 need to adapt to the new API rules.

+### v1.6.0

+- **Main Improvements:**
+  - Codebase refactoring: Optimized frontend-backend communication via APIs to improve maintainability.
+  - UI enhancement: Added a "Generating content..." real-time status indicator to elevate user experience.
+  - Streaming transmission & generation: Implemented streaming support for content delivery and generation, ensuring smoother interactions.

+### v1.6.1
+- **Major Improvements**
+  - Fix existing bugs
+  - Fix missing dependency download in `scripts\model_downloader.py`
+- **Issue Explanation
+  - For the issue in [#3](#3) , 1.5B and other quantitative models (which have not been tested to exist) are model problems due to their quantitative nature and the “not answering the question” problem after a long run.
+It is recommended that you re-download the model and run `pip uninstall transformers` before running `python scripts\model_downloader.py` to re-install the dependencies.

 ---

 ## Configuration Items Explanation